TylorS/typed/apps/website/content/guides/ui-menu.md

 });
 ```

-`Trigger` is a native button wired to the state ID as its popover target. `Content` is a manual
+`Trigger` is a native button targeting the manual popover rendered by `Content`.
+Opening through
-native popover with menu semantics.
-Its rendered scope owns the state/popover synchronization,
-collection references, and event handlers.
-Opening through the trigger supplies an invoker for
-focus restoration.
-A programmatic `setOpen(state, true)` changes state, but does not invent a
+that trigger records an invoker for focus restoration; programmatic `setOpen(state, true)` does not
-missing invoker element.
+invent one.
+See [native popover synchronization](/explore/ui-native-popover) for the browser boundary.

 ## Keyboard focus is not command execution